apify/crawlee/docs/guides/getting_started.md

 #### Meet the `INPUT`

 `INPUT` is just a convention on how we call the actor's input.
-Because there's no magic in actors, just features, the `INPUT` is actually nothing more than a key in the default [`KeyValueStore`](../api/key-value-store) that's, by convention, used as input on Apify Platform.
+Because there's no magic in actors, just features, the `INPUT` is actually nothing more than a key in the default [`KeyValueStore`](../api/key-value-store) that's, by convention, used as input on the Apify platform.
 Also by convention, the
 `INPUT` is mostly expected to be of `Content-Type: application/json`.

 We will not go into `KeyValueStore` details here, but for the sake of `INPUT` you need to remember that there is a function that helps you get it.